Duke Xiao of Qin: Battle of Western Border

-In 343 BCE, Qin constructed a fortress at Wucheng (modern east Huazhou District, Weinan, Shaanxi).
+In 343 BC, Qin constructed a fortress at Wucheng (modern east Huazhou District, Weinan, Shaanxi).

-In 341 BCE, Wei suffered a major defeat at the Battle of Maling by the State of Qi.
+In 341, Wei suffered a major defeat at the Battle of Maling by the State of Qi.
 General Pang Juan committed suicide, and Crown Prince Shen was captured.
 Seizing this opportunity, Shang Yang told Duke Xiao:

 "The relationship between Qin and Wei is like an internal disease—either Wei will absorb Qin, or Qin will conquer Wei.
 Wei occupies the strategic highlands to the west, controls the region east of Mount Xiao, and shares a border with Qin along the Yellow River.
 When Wei is strong, it encroaches westward; when weak, it retreats eastward.
 Now, with your wisdom and virtue, Qin is prosperous.
 Wei has just been crushed by Qi and abandoned by the other states.
 This is an ideal moment to attack.
 If Wei is defeated, it will withdraw east.
 Once it retreats, Qin will secure the natural defenses of the Yellow River and Mount Xiao, and with this stronghold, Qin can command the eastern states—this is the foundation of imperial dominion."

 Duke Xiao accepted Shang Yang’s plan and launched a large-scale invasion.

 In the same year, Qin allied with Qi and Zhao to attack Wei.
 In the ninth month, Duke Xiao sent Shang Yang to attack Wei’s Hedong region.
 Wei dispatched Prince Ang (公子卬) to resist.
 During a standoff, Shang Yang sent a letter to Ang: